 What Is FMCSA and What Does It Regulate?

 The Federal Motor Carrier Safety Administration (FMCSA) is the U.S. government agency responsible for regulating commercial motor vehicle safety.
-While many drivers refer broadly to “DOT rules,” most trucking compliance requirements are enforced by the FMCSA.
+While many drivers refer broadly to “DOT rules,” most day-to-day trucking compliance requirements are enforced by the FMCSA.

 Understanding the FMCSA’s role—and how it differs from the Department of Transportation (DOT)—is essential for truck drivers, owner-operators, and small fleets operating in interstate commerce.